 Should you be in a position where you wish to present an unreasonable behaviour petition it is important that you seek legal advice so that you do not end up in the same situation as Mrs Owens.

 Here are some practical tips:

-- Try to agree the Divorce Petition including the allegations of unreasonable behaviour prior to issuing the divorce proceedings.
-It is more likely that if you do this the proceedings will not be defended and that you can amend any allegations pre-issue.
+- Try to agree on the Divorce Petition including the allegations of unreasonable behaviour prior to issuing the divorce proceedings.
+It is more likely that if you do this the proceedings will not be defended and you can amend any allegations pre-issue.

-- If you cannot agree the unreasonable behaviour petition or there is some other reason as to why the draft divorce petition should not be sent to your spouse prior to issue, then make sure you have sufficient allegations of unreasonable behaviour and that you can demonstrate that this behaviour means that you cannot reasonably be expected to live with your spouse.
+- If you cannot agree on the unreasonable behaviour petition or there is some other reason as to why the draft divorce petition should not be sent to your spouse prior to issue, then make sure you have sufficient allegations of unreasonable behaviour and that you can demonstrate that this behaviour means that you cannot reasonably be expected to live with your spouse.
 You should also have evidence in support (although this is only needed in the event that the proceedings are defended).

-- It is worthwhile however remembering that defended divorce proceedings are extremely rare.
+- It is worthwhile however, remembering that defended divorce proceedings are extremely rare.
 Even when such proceedings are defended, a Decree Nisi is usually granted.

 Anthony Jones is Head of Family Law and is a Resolution Accredited Specialist.
 For more information or a second opinion please contact him on 01457 761320 or email firstname.lastname@example.org.